Helping Your Puppy Have a Good Night’s Sleep!

 6. Something to chew on!

 Chewing is a calming activity that all dogs enjoy and is particularly useful when your puppy is teething.
-Some people give their dogs a biscuit or an edible chew at bed time, or you can give your pup a bone or toy.
-Having a toy or bone will also help to keep your puppy quietly entertained if they wake up before you do.
+Some people give their dogs a biscuit or an edible chew at bed time, or you can give your pup a toy (Be careful: Some edibles come with choke warnings so make sure to read the label beforehand).
+Having a toy or an edible chew can also help to keep your puppy quietly entertained if they wake up before you do.

 Sign up to the Health for Pets Community